Night Monster: Production

 The working title for the film was 'House of Mystery'.
 Production started on July 6, 1942, and ended at the end of the same month.

 Release

 The film was released in the United States on October 23, 1942.

-The Hairy Hands And Feet Which Kurt Ingston Materializes Are the Same Makeup and Props Used in The Wolf Man [1941] Created By Jack Pierce.
+The hairy hands and feet which Kurt Ingston materializes are the same makeup and props used in The Wolf Man (1941 film), created by Jack Pierce.

 Home media

 The film was released on VHS by Universal Studios Home Entertainment on August 8, 1995.
 The studio would release the film for the first time on DVD September 13, 2009 as a part of its two-disk "Universal Horror: Classic Movie Archive".
 It was later released by Willette Acquisition Corporation on March 17, 2015.

 The film was released on Blu-ray by Eureka Entertainment in the UK in 2023 as part of a two-disk compilation of Universal films called Creeping Horror, with a commentary track by Kim Newman and Jonathan Rigby.